 Most people no longer expect to stay with the same company or work in the same position from the time they graduate until they retire.
 Real upward mobility usually happens by moving from one company to another.
 When you first start working, you may be getting a feel for corporate culture and trying to decide if you really enjoy the job you are doing or if you want to adjust your career focus.
 It can be frustrating and difficult if you realize that you do not enjoy the type of work that you are doing.
 It can also be frustrating to realize that you do not have the opportunity to advance in your current position.
+Staying at job with no opportunity group is one of the common career mistakes that people make.
 These questions can help you determine how long you should stay at your current position.

 1. Have I Been There Long Enough?